dave-thompson/qmk-modules/switcher/README.md

 SWITCHER_SECONDARY_KEYS(
     {G(KC_V), KC_H},           // 'Cmd-V' sends H to hide app
-                               // (In QMK, 'G' means GUI, another name for 'Cmd'.)
+                               // (In QMK, G() stands for GUI, another name for 'Cmd'.)
 );

 ```

-### 2. Automated Sequences
+### 2. Switcher Macros

-To define a custom automated sequence, use the `SWITCHER_CUSTOM` keycode (or its alias, `SWTCH_C`) as a key in your keymap.
+To send a custom macro immediately after you press the Switcher key, use the `SWITCHER_CUSTOM` keycode (or its alias, `SWTCH_C`) as a key in your keymap.
 Then in `config.h` specify the sequence of keycodes you want to send when the key is pressed.

 We could create a key on MacOS that hides all windows of the last used app (rather than of the currently used app):